abhishek-kumar-code/Redfish_Public/Readme.md

 ## Obtaining Access

 Only SPMF Forum members shall have access to the repository.
 Forum Alliance Partners, Contractors or other individuals may be granted access according to DMTF and SPMF Policy.
+All SPMF members by default have read-only access to the repository which allows issues to be entered, cloning or forking of the repository, or pull requests (from the repository or a clone) to be made.
+Forum members which require read-write access may request it from their company's Primary or Alternate representative, who will determine the need and request access from the co-Chair.
+All requests for "Author" (read-write) access received by the co-Chair will be approved.

 ## Contents of the SPMF Repository